Nationals vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has collected 28 hits with six doubles, a triple, five home runs and five walks.
-He has driven in 20 runs with four stolen bases.
+- Reynolds has eight doubles, a triple, five home runs, seven walks and 22 RBI (31 total hits).
+He has swiped five bases.

-- Reynolds has hit safely in three games in a row.
-In his last five games he is batting .294 with three doubles, two walks and three RBI.
+- Reynolds hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is batting .471 with five doubles, two walks and five RBI.

 Reynolds Recent Games